ISISComputingGroup/ibex_developers_manual/Jenkins-Trouble-Shooting.md

 Remote desktop to the machine in question and start the Jenkins slave service using services.msc.

 If the service fails to start have a look in `C:\Jenkins` at `jenkins-slave.wrapper.log` it shows what the command line is.
 Run the command line and see the error then fix it.
 If it is the path to java this is set in `jenkins-slave.xml`.
 If you have some time you might try and couple this to the system path so that we no longer need the path in here.

+## Java is out of date

+If the wrong java path is set then the slave will not start.
+Update the path to the correct version of java in `...\Jenkins\jenkins-slave.xml`.